 | +27 13 735 5500

 Photo courtesy of Singita Lebombo Lodge

-Lembombo features just 13 suites and one private-use villa, offering guests the ultimate in exclusivity.
-Floor-to-ceiling glass windows bring the outdoors in, while wooden decks provide sweeping views over the N’Wanetsi River.
+Lebombo features just 13 suites and one private-use villa, offering guests the ultimate in exclusivity.
+Floor-to-ceiling glass windows bring the outdoors in, while wooden decks provide sweeping views over the N’wanetsi River.
 On game drives, guests can look forward to exploring more than 93 miles of private roads, where they’re more than likely to encounter the four prides of lions that call this region of Kruger home.
-While Lebombo is about a 2.5-hour drive from Hoedspruit and Skukuza airports, Federal Air operates shuttle and charter flights to Satara airstrip, which is just 45 minutes from the lodge.
+While Lebombo is about a 2.5-hour drive from the Hoedspruit and Skukuza airports, Federal Air operates shuttle and charter flights to the Satara airstrip, just 45 minutes from the lodge.